posted by Guest blogger - Matt Kepnes | 8 Comments

 Barcelona is a city for night owls.
 Nothing happens until 2 am – whether you are tourist or local.
 Locals here eat dinner at midnight, party until dawn, and sleep until noon.
 Tourists follow the same pattern.
 With €1 shot bars, world class clubs, flowing wine, and wild parties, Barcelona is always a top destination for travellers in Europe looking for a good time.
 It has never disappointed me.

 Berlin’s nightclub scene is one of the best in the world.
-Its DJs are world famous and it is on the forefront of house music.
+The DJs here are world famous and it's a city on the forefront of house music.
 The beer here is cheap, the bars and clubs abundant, and the atmosphere wild.
-During the week it’s not 24/7, but on the weekends it is when the crush of people makes Berlin unforgettable.
-It is such a sprawling and huge city that it attracts everyone who spends the summer in Europe.
+During the week it’s not 24/7, but come the weekend an unrivalled rush of people makes Berlin unforgettable.
+The city is so sprawling and huge that it attracts everyone who spends the summer in Europe.
 There is always something for everyone.

 Amsterdam isn’t a wild club city like Berlin or a crazy all night party like Ios.
-This is a much more relaxed city – bars and pubs are common.
+Here, things are much more relaxed – bars and pubs are common.
 The Dutch are more low key and would prefer a good pub or house party to a huge rave.
-But even still, there is still a lot of fun to be had thanks to the coffee shops, red light district, pub crawls, and late night opening bars.
+But even still, there is still a lot of fun to be had thanks to the coffee shops, red light district, pub crawls, and bars that stay open untill late.

 The Danes know how to party.
 All the proof you need is the presence “morning bars” in the country – bars that don’t open until 3 am and stay open until around 10 am.
 They are the after--hours places to be with people doing Fisk shots (a menthol flavoured local drink), being merry, and enjoying daybreak.
 Denmark is an expensive country to drink in but for those who can last into the morning, you’ll be greatly rewarded.
 And the Danes are more than willing to share a drink with a traveller.

 Twenty years ago, drinks in Prague were pennies and because of that thousands flocked to the city turning it into one of the biggest destinations in the world.
 Cheap flights allowed people to come in for a weekend of partying and head home.
 Those days of cheap booze are over but the atmosphere, pubs, bars, clubs, and cheap flights live on.
-Any trip to Prague will cause you to leave with a massive hangover.
+Be warned, any trip to Prague will leave you with a massive hangover.

 This is a city built for parties, especially those involving travellers.
 All the hostels offer pub-crawls, vodka tastings, and mixers.
 They specialize in getting people out and having fun.
 All the travellers I meet come here expecting to party, which only adds to the atmosphere.
 Everyone is psyched and looking for a good time.
 And a good time is not hard to find – there’s a bar on every corner.
 Throw in very cheap drinks, locals who like to toast vodka with everyone, and you have the recipe for a wild time.